Ramos-Diego/notes/juriyTuts.md

 If you're not root you will need to preceed the commands with `sudo`

-- Update and upgrade Ubuntu (or whatever your OS is)
+- Update and upgrade your linux OS

 ```sh
 # Amazon Linux